 Treat with antibiotics presumptively, without waiting for diagnostic test results, to prevent significant deterioration, death, and prolonged recovery.

-First-line treatment is tetracyclines.
+First-line treatment is with doxycycline.